Dr. Oliver Fiehn

 New position: Full Professor, Metabolomics, Genome Center, Department of Molecular and Cellular Biology, University of California

-The group studies the regulation of plant biochemical pathways in order to learn more about source-sink relationships in plants, and develops methods for metabolomic analysis using mass spectrometry coupled with gas and liquid chromatography (GC/MS and LC/MS).
+The group studied the regulation of plant biochemical pathways in order to learn more about source-sink relationships in plants, and developed methods for metabolomic analysis using mass spectrometry coupled with gas and liquid chromatography (GC/MS and LC/MS).
 Metabolomic analysis is aimed at the comprehensive and quantitative analysis of all metabolites of a biological system, and necessarily includes novel strategies for compound identification and bioinformatic data mining.

 Methods to analyze such networks need continuing efforts for development in terms of robustness and preciseness.
-Therefore, a strong focus of the group's work is to improve our ability to detect and visualize such networks.
-We employ mass spectrometric and other analytical tools to generate complex data sets, that are analyzed by statistical and bioinformational tools.
-We also extend metabolomic applications to related fields of biological research such as functional genomics, or the investigation of 'substantial equivalence' of GMO plants.
+Therefore, a strong focus of the group's work was to improve the ability to detect and visualize such networks.
+We employed mass spectrometric and other analytical tools to generate complex data sets, that are analyzed by statistical and bioinformational tools.
+The group also extended metabolomic applications to related fields of biological research such as functional genomics, or the investigation of 'substantial equivalence' of GMO plants.